j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 There is a message of welcome and the binary hangs waiting for an input and nothing more.
 Then it's ~~morbin~~ reversing time!
-I choose to use IDA that has a very useful disassembly feature.
+I choose to use IDA that has a very handful disassembly feature.
 With the disassembly that has no symbols to help, I renamed a lot of variables creating a context that helped to understand better the code.
 I will show some snippets and you can read the full code at the end of this article.